 In 1881 there were 7,947 Beatties / Beatys in Great Britain.
 In the Northern counties Lancashire was the home to 884 Beatties or Beatys; Cumberland; 693; Northumberland 313; Durham 270; Yorkshire 171 and Westmorland 16.
 A total of 2,331 lived in these six northern counties with the figure being proportionally very high for Cumberland when population is taken into account.

 Old Teesside and Durham surname

-An old surname (which also often occurs in the form Belasyse) derives from the historic manor of Belasis near Billingham, which was a seat of the Belasis, Lambton and Eden families.
+Belasis is an old surname (which also often occurs in the form Belasyse) that derives from the historic manor of Belasis near Billingham, which was a seat of the Belasis, Lambton and Eden families.
 Belasis is a Norman-French name meaning ‘beautiful seat’ and it is likely that the surname came about shortly after the place was named.
-Rowland de Belasis, identified by his place of origin was the first holder of the surname and was a knight of the Bishop of Durham who lived at nearby Cowpen Bewley around 1264.
+Rowland de Belasis, identified by his place of origin was the first holder of the surname and was a knight of the Bishop of Durham.
+He lived at nearby Cowpen Bewley around 1264.